gabri17/Project-SPE/README.md

 Then it must inserted in the /datasets directory inside the repository.

-**Note**: rename the downloaded directory "CSV Files" in "CSV_Files" and "Training and Tesing Sets" in "training_testing_sets".
+**Note**: rename the downloaded directory "CSV Files" in "CSV_Files" and "Training and Testing Sets" in "training_testing_sets".

 Make sure to use at least version 3.12 of Python.